 - The Restricted Practice Permit is not portable within Canada.

-- ITDS can Pursue successful completion of the NDEB to move from the Restricted Practice Permit to full Registration.
+- ITDs can Pursue successful completion of the NDEB to move from the Restricted Practice Permit to full Registration.